August 30, 2024

 into a princess made of glass.

-I softly plant a kiss
+I plant a soft kiss

 on a red strawberry's seed.